DragonSenses/Algorithms/LeetCode/144-binary-tree-preorder-traversal/problem.md

 # Recursive Approach

+## **Intuition**

+In a preorder traversal, we visit the root node first, then recursively traverse the left subtree, and finally the right subtree.
+The key idea is to handle the root node and then recursively solve for its left and right subtrees.
+This method follows a depth-first search (DFS) approach.

 ![Depth-First Search Recursive Binary Tree Preorder Traversal where left and right subtrees are subproblems to be recursively solved](img/144-3.jpg)
 ![Depth-First Search Recursive Binary Tree Preorder Traversal steps](img/144-4.jpg)